-Quit to be in subscriptions as much to look into phone packages.
-Two choices here, I keep my French number or I take a card in each country that I will visit ?!
-Or downright both!
-It's a bit like what we do.
+Even if it means being in subscriptions, you might as well look into telephone plans.
+Two choices here, I keep my French number or I take a card in each country I'm going to visit?!
+Or both!
+That's kind of what we do.

 Anyway we advise you to keep your French number at least a few months history that you are reachable by the people or administrations that would use this number.

 Also look at Free, their international offer is really interesting and they add new countries to their offer every year.
 Well, we have had some personal problems with them in the past, but they are the only ones with such an offer…

 It's up to you to make your choice for this ...
 If you change operator do this at least a month before the time to receive your new SIM card and see if everything works fine.
 Try to find a non-binding subscription that will allow you to get rid of it while traveling if necessary.

 Also remember to unlock your phone to accept all SIM cards if it is not already.